SzymanskiFilip/spock-testing-example/README.md

 ## Scripts
 The scripts in this projects are:
 * clean-volumes.sh
-* run-tests.sh

 The clean volumes script cleans the volumes of the container.
 By doing that postgres will re-initialize the **init.sql** file so all changes you have made to that sql script will be applied.

-The run-tests script **starts the database first** then cleans the project and runs the tests.
-After the tests the script stops the docker servcies.
-Which are the app itself **and the database container**.